top of page

 • Duration: 20 minutes

-• Consortium Commission lead by Francesco Lecce-Chong for Santa Rosa Symphony.
-Details coming soon.
+• Consortium Commission led by Francesco Lecce-Chong for Santa Rosa Symphony

-• Available in July 2025 for consortium members
+• Available in July 2025 for consortium members; available for the public starting July 1, 2027

 • Program notes: